scclark85/shore-parkway-wellness/README.md

 ## Future Development
 Login for clients for easier access of records.

-## Bootstrap, React, JavaScript, Axios, Express, Node, Nodemailer
+## Bootstrap, React, JavaScript, Node